Three Ways to Attach BoningGive lightweight structure to garments and accessories with these easy methods.

-Boning can give lightweight support to your garments to give them structure and keep their shape.
+Boning can give garments lightweight support and structure.
 It also keeps embellishment details, such as ruching, in place or adds structure to accessories, such as hats or bags.
 Think outside the corset box, and learn why boning is great for all kinds of garments and accessories.

 The two most readily available boning products found in sewing stores are also the easiest to apply.
-They give garments structure but are not appropriate for giving the body heavy shaping.
+They provide some structure but are not appropriate for giving the body heavy shaping.

 1. Precovered Boning